dimi-fn/Various-Data-Science-Scripts/Web Development/Web Dev. Set Up/README.md

 ## Windows Subsystem Linux (WSL)

 While downloading docker, you will be asked to [download the Linux kernel update package](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package).
-You can also [install on windows a linux distribution](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-6---install-your-linux-distribution-of-choice) of your choice and use a linux terminal to run commands.
+You can also [install on Windows a Linux distribution](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-6---install-your-linux-distribution-of-choice) of your choice and use a Linux terminal to run commands.

 -------